irisbaron/loopback-demo-zos/RewardsApplication.md

 node .
 ```

-See [Explore APIs and Test Application](#explore-apis-and-test-application) in Part A.
+For testing the application, see [Explore APIs and Test Application](https://github.com/ibmruntimes/loopback-demo-zos/blob/master/README.md#explore-apis-and-test-application) in Part A.